Categories See All →

 Welcome to The Wedding & Portrait Society (WPS)!

-The WPS's origins date back to 2005, when Raleigh, NC wedding photographer Christobal Perez organized quarterly photography meetings in an effort to help build relationships, share knowledge amongst peers, and help create a competitive, yet supportive photographic community.
-The spirit of Christobal's movement has grown exponentially since that time and has since evolved into the WPS (which became official in 2009) with the further support of other local photographers & Brian Mullins.
+The WPS's origins date back to 2005, when a Raleigh, NC wedding photographer organized quarterly photography meetings in an effort to help build relationships, share knowledge amongst peers, and help create a competitive, yet supportive photographic community.
+The group has grown since that time and has since evolved into the WPS (which became official in 2009.)

 To join the WPS, you must meet the following minimum criteria: